 Section 6.
 The secretary shall maintain the membership roster, maintain all official records of the Association, maintain minutes of the annual business meeting and of Executive Committee meetings, maintain the constitution and bylaws of the Association, serve as back-up to the treasurer, and perform assignments made by the president.
 The secretary shall serve for a two-year term with the term expiring in alternating years with the treasurer.

 Section 7.
-The treasurer shall invoice and collect annual membership dues, handle financial activities of the Association, file and maintain required incorporation and tax documents, prepare budgets and perform other assignments made by the President.
+The treasurer shall invoice and collect annual membership dues, handle financial activities of the Association, file and maintain required incorporation and tax documents, prepare budgets and perform other assignments made by the President (also see Bylaws Article V. Finances and Tax Compliance).
 The treasurer shall prepare a complete financial report at the close of the fiscal year which will be audited by the Audit Committee and presented to the Executive Committee for final approval and publication, The Treasurer shall serve for a two-year term set in even numbered years and expiring in alternating years with the secretary.
 At the close of the treasurer’s two-year term, he or she will continue to serve an additional year on ex-officio basis as past treasurer to assist the new treasurer as needed during his or her first term of office.

 Section 8.
 The communications coordinator shall work in close concert with the Association Executive Committee members to coordinate and disseminate Association news via the Association List Serve, and the OACRAO Web Site (www.oacrao.org) according to a predetermined annual schedule.
 The communications coordinator shall be responsible for the annual gathering of information and publication of the Association Directory to be distributed at the annual conference, labels for Association mailings, and SACRAO newsletter updates.
 The term of office is for two years and shall be set in odd numbered years.